 This is a luncheon event, followed by Justice Nadeau's talk and a short business meeting to elect officers and adopt a budget.

-Advance reservations and payment required.
+Advance reservations and payment of $40 required.
 Details will be mailed to local League members in May and posted here.

 |Kearsarge Reg.
 Middle School